 Hanoi comes across almost picture-perfect in director Tran Anh Hung's beautiful, elegiac tale about the lives and loves of three Vietnamese sisters.
 A mood characteristic of Hung's films is set early on with the vivid sounds of birds, insects and water and the way the lighting enhances the subtle use of color.
 They all combine to gem-like effect here.

-Hot-tempered and blunt, young Trâm Anh rejects the advance from wealthy suitors and instead works as a taxi driver to support her family; she enjoys winning over the male colleagues who mocks her driving in racing shows, helping girls fight off bullies and spending her free time at a martial arts club.
-On one day at work, Trâm Anh encounters a new client, Tuấn.
-Rich, heir to a big business and overly pampered, Tuấn is her antithesis, but a string of incidents will soon strike up a spark between the unlikely pair.
+Trâm Anh rejects the advance from wealthy suitors and instead works as a taxi driver to support her family; the hot-tempered and blunt young girl enjoys winning over the male colleagues who mocks her driving in racing shows, helping girls fight off bullies and spending her free time at a martial arts club.
+On one day at work, Trâm Anh encounters a new client and her antithesis, the rich and pampered Tuấn.
+Soon, a string of incidents will strike up a spark between the unlikely pair.

 In 1954, Thanh, an architect, returns to live in the family house he resided in before the war.
 He suggests that Quy, a comrade from his regiment and his wife, Hue, share the villa which is too big for just him.
 Cohabitation problems soon arise and challenge the friendship forged by the two men in a completely different context.
 As the days pass, the relation between Thanh and Hue is also strengthened, although they first reject the obvious feelings they have for each other.
 Between a ruined friendship and an ever more sincere love for Hue, Thanh seems always more torn.